 The Standards of Learning for Virginia Public Schools describe the commonwealth's expectations for student learning and achievement in grades K-12 in English, mathematics, science, history/social science, technology, the fine arts, foreign language, health and physical education, and driver education.
 These standards represent a broad consensus of what parents, classroom teachers, school administrators, academics, and business and community leaders believe schools should teach and students should learn.

 In the four core areas of English, mathematics, science, and history/social science, a curriculum framework also is provided that details the specific knowledge and skills students must possess to meet the standards for these subjects.
-Standards of Learning currently in effect are listed on the Virginia Department of Education web site.

 SOL Assessments required by the State of Virginia are administered in late April each year.
 Students in grades 3, 5, and 8 are administered tests in English, Mathematics, Science, History and Social Science.
 The English tests for grades 5 and 8 include a direct writing sample.
 In addition, a computer technology test is given to students in grades 5 and 8.
 End-of-course tests are administered in Algebra I, Algebra II, Geometry, English II (including a direct writing sample), Earth Science, Biology, Chemistry, World History, World Geography and U.S. History.
 As required in the Regulations Establishing Standards for Accrediting Public Schools in Virginia, schools use the SOL test results as part of a multiple set of criteria for determining promotion or retention in grades 3, 5, and 8.
 Each in middle and high school who earns a passing score on an end-of-course SOL test is awarded a verified unit of credit in that course.